In this BDO assessment centre guide you’ll find practice tests, coaching videos and dozens of top tips, tricks & insider-secrets. Let’s get started!

 - Be positive at all times.
 No one on this Earth chooses to work with a moaner.
 Negativity is a completely forbidden character trait at the BDO assessment centre.
 Don’t whinge about how hot it was on the tube, or the traffic on the way to the venue, or the weather, or anything – you are Mr/Mrs Positivity!

 - Make sure you eat lots.
 Some candidates are so busy schmoozing and chatting that they don’t refuel sufficiently for the rest of the day.
-Trust me, you will need calories to fuel your energy levels during the rest of this demanding event.
+Trust us, you will need calories to fuel your energy levels during the rest of this demanding event.
 Eat heartily and drink plenty of water.

 BDO Assessment Centre Presentation